Witiko/doctoral-thesis/defense.md

 > Contrastive Estimation (ANCE, Xiong et al. [@xiong2020approximate], ICLR 2021), which
 > iteratively learns to select negative examples.
 Did you experiment with any
 > alternative to random selection of negative examples?

+- We experimented with a number of adversarial strategies to negative sampling:
+    - high lexical overlap with the accepted answer
+    - posts that answered the same question but had the least votes
+- We did not observe any improvements to accuracy on development dataset.

 ## System Combination Questions {#system-combination-questions}